Emurasoft/emeditor-plugin-library/readme.md

 * plugin.h
 * exports.def

-Beta version template files are uploaded to the beta branch.
+Beta version template files are uploaded to the beta branch.<br>
 For more information about writing plug-ins for EmEditor, read [*How To Create Plug-ins for EmEditor*](https://github.com/Emurasoft/tutorial).